swerdloj/jitter/README.md

 Jitter provides a simple context object for working with Rust.
 Note that Jitter is meant to be embedded within a Rust project.
 While it can be used alone, FFI support without a Rust host is harder.

-Hooking Rust functions into Jitter is done like so:
+Hooking Rust functions into a global Jitter context is done like so:
 ```Rust
 use jitter::prelude::*;